Topics in this article include:

 Cayenne pepper possesses a rich history in healing and accelerating recovery from virtually any condition.
 Its nutritional profile includes many essential nutrients for overall health, such as niacin, zinc, vitamin A, E, C, several B's, quercetin, iron, magnesium, folate, essential fatty acids, phosphorus, potassium, and many others.

-Cayenne pepper is a perfect example of why whole foods are superior medicines as they will also contain numerous supportive phytonutrients required for the optimal delivery of their active ingredients, many of which nutritional science of today has yet to discover, and will not be contained in the supplements of single isolated compounds.
+Cayenne pepper is a perfect example of why whole foods are superior medicines, as they will also contain numerous supportive phytonutrients required for the optimal delivery of their active ingredients, many of which nutritional science of today has yet to discover, and will not be contained in the supplements of single isolated compounds.

-Cayenne pepper also contains four enzymes involved in the Ascorbate-Glutathione Cycle including glutathione reductase, as will any herb or food containing Vitamin C, many of which are contained in the Herbal C formula.
+Any herb or food containing Vitamin C, many of which are contained in the Herbal C formula, will support this detox pathway as well.

-Pine Needle Tea also provides excellent glutathione production along with close to 700 other nutritional compounds and their health benefits.
+Pine Needle Tea also provides excellent glutathione production support along with close to 700 other nutritional compounds and their health benefits.

-1. Raw goat or A2 cow whey, cultured at home, (by simply leaving it out on the counter until the curds and whey separate, or adding Sacred Clay to accelerate the separation of curds and whey in one to three days depending on room temperature) is one of the highest known sources of glutathione precursor cysteine, and is readily absorbed.
+Raw goat or A2 cow whey, cultured at home, (by simply leaving it out on the counter until the curds and whey separate, or adding Sacred Clay to accelerate the separation of curds and whey in one to three days depending on room temperature) is one of the highest known sources of glutathione precursor cysteine, and is readily absorbed.

 The dry powder of un-denatured raw whey protein is an acceptable option as long as it comes from antibiotic and hormone free, grass fed animals.